Dexus Material Issues in Accordance with GRI Requirements

-We acknowledge that we are part of this collective journey and have mapped reviewed our material issues against the broader SDGs to identify those that are most relevant to our activities as an organisation and our geographical area of operation.
+We acknowledge that we are part of this collective journey and have mapped our material issues against the broader SDGs to identify those that are most relevant to our activities as an organisation and geographical area of operation.

 |Material issue arranged by sustainability objective||Topic explanation||Related sustainable development goals||Topic boundary|

 |Financial performance||Maintaining strong financial performance over the long term through delivering on strategy||8.
 Decent work and economic growth||Dexus portfolio owned and managed by DXS security holders|

 |Transparency||Promoting open communication with investors, supporting Dexus's strong governance principles||16.
 Peace, justice and strong institutions||Dexus platform|

 |Market volatility||Adopting active leasing and asset management strategies to proactively address variable market conditions||8.
 Decent work and economic growth||All properties within the Dexus group portfolio|